A New Line of 8mm Film for Regular 8 Motion Picture Cameras!

 CINE8 Color Negative 50 ISO Daylight – A beautiful color negative film perfect for outdoor shooting and indoor shooting with a supplemental light panel.
 Color negative film is not for projection - it is perfect for scanning to HD digital file.
 Process: ECN-2

-Processing / Scanning - The FPP fully supports all of its Cine film with film processing management and state-of-the-art HD scans performed in house at FPP HQ!
+Processing / Scanning - The FPP fully supports all of its Cine film with film processing management and state-of-the-art HD scans performed in house at FPP HQ.
+Visit our Develop / Scan Cine8 8mm page.

-Interested in our 8mm / Super 8 / 16mm / LomoKino Processing-Scanning?
-Read all about it here - https://filmphotographystore.com/collections/fpp-scanning-services/products/process-scan-service-super-8-regular-8mm-50-ft-rolls
+Interested in Super 8 / 16mm / LomoKino Processing-Scanning?
+Read all about it here - https://filmphotographystore.com/collections/fpp-scanning-services

 Above video - Overview of new films with shots from Cine 8 Color Negative ISO 50.